tony-box/bicep-registry-modules/avm/res/api-management/service/backend/README.md

 List of Client Certificate Thumbprints.
 Will be ignored if certificatesIds are provided.

-- Required: Yes
+- Required: No
 - Type: array

 ### Parameter: `credentials.certificateIds`

 List of Client Certificate Ids.

-- Required: Yes
+- Required: No
 - Type: array

 ### Parameter: `credentials.header`

 Header Parameter description.

-- Required: Yes
+- Required: No
 - Type: object

 ### Parameter: `credentials.query`

 Query Parameter description.

-- Required: Yes
+- Required: No
 - Type: object

 ### Parameter: `description`